 And when you pick the cup up, there’s a little surprise underneath, which was a terrine of briny mussels.

-Then came the bread cart in all it’s glory.
-One of the staff members explained the forty different kinds of breads and we were able to select as much or as little as we wanted.
-We tried some multi grain (this was my favorite believe or not), some caramelized onion bread, some mustard seed bread (also very good), lemon bread (infused with lemon peel pieces), parmesan rolls, bread with nori and salt (seaweed bread), mini baguettes, and more.
-The two butters on the table were also delicious, one with salt and one without.
+Then came the bread cart in all its glory.
+One of the staff members explained the forty different kinds of bread and we were able to select as much or as little as we wanted.
+We tried some multigrain (this was my favorite believe or not), some caramelized onion bread, some mustard seed bread (also very good), lemon bread (infused with lemon peel pieces), parmesan rolls, bread with nori and salt (seaweed bread), mini baguettes, and more.
+The two kinds of butter on the table were also delicious, one salted and one not.
 A little advice though, make sure to dine on the early side so you have a chance to try their bacon bread.
 They only make about 36 per evening, and the tables that were seated before us loved it so much, it was gone by the time we sat down.